hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Jem.
 On mathematic principles, you'll find
 >
-> This dance composed, with science well combin'd:
+> This dance composed, with science well combined:
 >
-> Of major and of minor sets 'tis form'd,
+> Of major and of minor sets it is formed,
 >
-> And may by fifty couples be perform'd:
+> And may by fifty couples be performed:
 >
 > Has couples neutral and auxiliary,
 >